aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

-Vertex shader inputs and outputs and fragment shader inputs may be labeled with TGSI_SEMANTIC_FOG to indicate that the register contains a fog coordinate in the form (F, 0, 0, 1).
+Vertex shader inputs and outputs and fragment shader inputs may be labeled with TGSI_SEMANTIC_FOG to indicate that the register contains a fog coordinate.
 Typically, the fragment shader will use the fog coordinate to compute a fog blend factor which is used to blend the normal fragment color with a constant fog color.

-Only the first component matters when writing from the vertex shader;
-the driver will ensure that the coordinate is in this format when used as a fragment shader input.
+But fog coord really is just an ordinary vec4 register like regular semantics.

 TGSI_SEMANTIC_PSIZE